 It is our decision to filter out trades that are not deemed to provide a sufficient risk-reward ratio.
-We can act upon improving the risk-reward ratio by waiting a bit longer and taking the trade at a deeper price which will give less risk range by that we can increase the risk to reward ratio even more.
+We can act upon improving the risk-reward ratio by waiting a bit longer and taking the trade at a deeper price which will give less risk range.
+By that, we can increase the risk-to-reward ratio even more.

 We can time how we secure our exposed position during major economic releases.
 The schedule of these events are pre-planned and published ahead of time, so we have plenty of time to stay out, progress stops and targets, reduce exposure or any other mean of protection from the upcoming high volatility.

-We can work diligently mapping market situations, conditions and or action plans in response.
+We can work diligently mapping market situations, conditions, and or action plans in response.
 This is so we can always be prepared with proper and tested actions for whatever scenario might arise.
 It is never enough to emphasize the importance of this and how vital it is to a trading plan.

 Being prepared for the mental aspects of trading is vital as well.
-Knowing your mental strengths and what you can put to use in which situations, is key.
+Knowing your mental strengths and what you can put to use in which situations is key.
 This also means being aware of the mental weakness you need to work on and how you can go about doing so.
 Mapping and knowing these elements and their implications is a handy tool to stay on top of your mental game.

 Capping your risk is also something that’s definitely done by your decision.
-So are shifting and securing profits with stops, and setting stop loss and targets (take profit) in realistic locations relative to the market conditions.
-It’s important to make sure you’re setting stops and shifting or them only in the direction that is proven to be beneficial for long-run risk management.
+So are shifting and securing profits with stops and setting stop loss and targets (take profit) in realistic locations relative to the market conditions.
+It’s important to make sure you’re setting stops and shifting them only in the direction that is proven to be beneficial for long-run risk management.

-You can decide when, where, how long and under what settings you want to trade in.
+You can decide when, where, how long, and under what settings you want to trade in.
 You can and should choose to trade at the times that are most welcoming for your trading strategy, goals, and availability.

-Once you understand what is and isn’t under your control, you can begin to craft a risk management strategy that utilizes the controllable elements while minimizing the potential effects of the uncontrollable elements.
-Remember that loss is a part of trading and you will never be able to completely rid yourself of unplanned events.
+Once you understand what is and isn’t under your control, you can begin to craft a risk management trading strategy that utilizes the controllable elements while minimizing the potential effects of the uncontrollable elements.
+Remember that loss is a part of trading, and you will never be able to completely rid yourself of unplanned events.
 The goal of a great risk management plan should be to account for these unknowns and manage the damage they might cause.

 Once you understand what is and isn’t under your control, you can begin to map a realistic goal for your trading.
-Assessing your goals and determining which are achievable and which are not will set you in the right direction towards sustained success.
+Assessing your goals and determining which are achievable and which are not will set you in the right direction toward sustained success.
 Identifying real goals is the cornerstone for building your risk management strategy.

 However, if your goals are not realistic, it may lead you to take unnecessary risks in your trading.
-These risks might include overexposing, over trading, and avoidance of taking profits or neglecting your own stop loss.
+These risks might include overexposing, over-trading, and avoidance of taking profits or neglecting your own stop loss.